Clark Hill. It’s a name. It’s a tradition. It’s a way of life.

 Small town roots don’t stop the big dreams though.
 They ignite them.
 “No one can tell me I can’t do something.
 That makes me want to do it more, show them that yes, I can.
 It may take a little while or it may take a few extra steps, but I will get it done.”

 Hill backs up his beliefs with his debut EP Those Were The Days.
 Working with producer Michael Rogers (Jimmy Fortune), Hill has created a six-song EP that reflects where he is in his personal and professional life.
 Three songs are written by top Nashville songwriters, including one by producer Rogers, along with co-writers Jimmy Fortune and Craig Morgan, “I Don’t Know How To Love You Anymore”.
 As proof of Hill’s songwriting abilities, three songs are self-penned, reflecting his love for family and community, including fan favorite “Those Were The Days”.
 In each song that he writes or each song that he hears, Hill looks for the meaning of the lyrics and the heart of the melody.
 “If there isn’t a root of family or a strong message in a song I hear, it doesn’t stick with me.
 I want my music to stick with the souls of the listeners.”

-As these guys continue to grow both spiritually and physically they have found a self reflective path, where the music meets the soul and they want you to share this experience with them.
+Tour buses, bright lights and big crowds haven’t changed Hill and it’s obvious that he will keep it that way.
+Following a reflective path, where the music meets the soul, Hill wants each fan to share this experience with him.
 Once you leave a Clark Hill show you are not a fan… you are FAMILY.